gincoat/gincoat.github.io/docs/getting-started.md

 ---
 title: Getting Started
 ---
-Let's create a route that returns `hello world`
+Let's create a route that returns `hello world`.

-Open up the file `routes.go` in the root of your project and add to it the code below:
+Open up the file `routes.go` you can find it in the root of your project. add the following code below:
 ```go "defining a route"
     router.Get("/", func(c *core.Context) *core.Response {
         JsonString := `{"message": "hello world"}`